Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > external clients.
 Of course, if you turn the EC2 machine
 > off from the EC2 management console of Amazon, the node will die and will become unreachable.

-## Connecting a Tendermint @Type Node to an Existing Blockchain
+## Connecting a Tendermint Hotmoka Node to an Existing Blockchain

 We have started, and subsequently turned off, a blockchain consisting of a single validator node, living in splendid isolation.
 But we might want to do something different.